Annual Technical Report 2005 on Trademark Information Activities submitted by Malawi (SCIT/ATR/TM/2005/MW)

 Mass storage media and microforms used

-Trademark information is stored on paper and in electronic format.
+Trademark information is stored in paper format and in electronic format.

 Word processing and office automation